 10 Best Leadership Books for Women

-This is 2020 and we have seen huge progress in the women involved as the new rising leaders not only in the workplace but in the social and economic development of the society.
+This is 2021 and we have seen huge progress in the women involved as the new rising leaders not only in the workplace but in the social and economic development of the society.
 When it comes to female leadership and empowerment, modern-day icons like Malala, Hillary, Beyoncé, Emma Watson, Michelle Obama, Sheryl Sandberg are quick to come to mind.
-These personalities have strived the challenges that could blow their spark off in the lights of old society rules and now are eager to share their experiences and wisdom with the next generation leaders.
+These personalities have strived for the challenges that could blow their spark off in the lights of old society rules and now are eager to share their experiences and wisdom with the next generation leaders.